hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

    - Contains a single `besuVersion` field, e.g. `{"besuVersion":"23.10.3"}`
  - Add a new `--allow-downgrade` configuration option
  - Update the gradle prereqs to pull in `org.apache.maven:maven-artifact` to provide access to the maven `ComparableVersion` class
- - Add a function `performDowngradeCheck()` to `BesuCommand` as the first function to call after configuration options have been validated.
+ - Add a function `performDowngradeCheck()` to `VersionMetadata` as the first function to call after configuration options have been validated.
-   - `performDowngradeCheck()` throws an exception if the version in `VERSION_METADATA.json` is higher (when compared using the maven `ComparableVersion` class) than the version in as recorded in the `BesuCommand` class implementation version
+   - `performDowngradeCheck()` throws an exception if the version in `VERSION_METADATA.json` is higher (when compared using the maven `ComparableVersion` class) than the version as recorded in the `BesuCommand` class implementation version

 Any value after the first `-` character in the version number is ignored.
 This limits version comparison to the 3 calver digits, which is all that can be logically compared as higher or lower.
 An example of a version number that has trailing characters is `23.10.4-dev-c9338660` where the latest commit has been appended to the version.
 The `-dev-c9338660` is ignored in the version comparison.